Arpandev-code/Ball-Example-Dart-Isolates/README.md

-# flutter_3d
+# Isolates in Flutter

-A new Flutter project.
+Learning Isolates in Dart with Ball Example

 ## Getting Started